MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1008-enums-should-have-zero-value.md

 ## Cause

-An enumeration without an applied <xref:System.FlagsAttribute?displayProperty=fullName> does not define a member that has a value of zero; or an enumeration that has an applied <xref:System.FlagsAttribute> defines a member that has a value of zero but its name is not 'None', or the enumeration defines multiple zero-valued members.
+An enumeration without an applied <xref:System.FlagsAttribute?displayProperty=fullName> does not define a member that has a value of zero.
+Or, an enumeration that has an applied <xref:System.FlagsAttribute> defines a member that has a value of zero but its name is not 'None'.
+Or, the enumeration defines multiple, zero-valued members.

+By default, this rule only looks at externally visible enumerations, but this is [configurable](#configurability).

 ## Rule description